 Choose options

-Reconstruction of a 9th century Anglo-Saxon long saxophone.
+Reconstruction of a 9th century Anglo-Saxon long Sax (Seax).

 The original was found in London's River Thames in 1857 and is now on display at the British Museum .

-That is why it is also called Thames scramasax , or Thames sword.
-The blade is elaborately engraved and has a runic inscription, the first part
+Hence, it is also called the Thames scramasax , or Thames sword.
+The blade is elaborately engraved and bears a runic inscription, the first part

-It is beagnoth , probably the name of the bearer or the armorer.
+It is beagnoth , probably the name of the wielder or the armorer.

 Our replica is very similar in shape and dimensions to the early medieval original.
-In addition to the inscription described above, the single-edged blade has a continuous, narrow but rather deep groove.
-The scales of the wooden handle are fixed to the tang by brass rivets and are also held in place by two brass rings.
-The blade is not sharpened.
-A sturdy and elegant cowhide scabbard is included in the delivery.
+In addition to the inscription described above, the single-edged blade has a continuous, narrow but fairly deep groove.
+The scales on the wooden handle are attached to the tang by brass rivets and are also held in place by two brass rings.
+The blade is unsharpened.
+A sturdy and elegant cowhide sheath is included.

 Details: